Suicide rates during the first months of the pandemic

 Lisa Victoria Burrell investigated how children are affected by a sudden loss of a parent, after an accident, murder, or suicide.

 “Children are often called the forgotten left behinds, since they may have problems expressing their grief, and because they often do not experience sufficient help and follow-up,” Burrell says.

 She examined how such a loss before turning 18 years old may affect school attendance, the risk of psychiatric disease, and the risk of self-harm or suicide attempt.

 WHO and public health authorities around the world are acting to contain the COVID-19 outbreak.
 However, this time of crisis is generating stress throughout the population.
-The considerations presented in this document have been developed by the WHO Department of Mental Health and Substance Use as a series of messages to support mental and psychosocial well-being in different target groups during the outbreak.

 Other Norwegian resources